Talking about

 I specialise in the design of transformation management systems, spanning strategic planning, opportunity evaluation, portfolio selection and prioritisation, change-readiness assessment and delivery optimisation, underpinned by proportionate governance, and assurance independent of delivery*.

-My emphasis is on proportionality in governance, methods, and delivery assurance - *no heavier than the decisions they exist to support, and no lighter than the risks they are intended to manage.
+My emphasis is on proportionality in governance, methods, and delivery assurance - *no heavier than the decisions they exist to support, no lighter than the risks they are intended to manage.